Kevin is a Software Developer with 20 years experience designing and building business intelligence and system integration solutions.

 Sometimes, even if the project was budgeted for, another project may take precedence over the current proposal and funds can be diverted from their intended source.
 There is often a bit of political wrangling going on at the executive and management level to get a project off the ground and there is often unforeseen circumstances that may take precedence over planned projects.

 So be prepared to work with your stakeholder to help with negotiations or be flexible and proactive to provide a working solution if a budget situation goes sideways.
 It is better to adapt the project to the budgetary reality, even spreading the system deliverables over a longer period of time or even walk away from the project.
-It is far better to walk away then to have worked on a project and not get paid and have to resort to litigation down the road.
+It is far better to walk away than to have worked on a project and not get paid and have to resort to litigation down the road.

 This will provide a good picture of the investment required to do the software project.
 Most executives that I have worked with like to know what the rate of return will be or how much this project will cost over time, so I also include a simple ROI value and a CAGR, either using my own estimates and assumptions (which must be explained) in the proposal or using the furnished estimates and assumptions.